 (1) In this section —

-“monitoring equipment” means any device or equipment installed under this Act or the Sentencing Act 1995 or the Bail Act 1982 at the place where a person lives or lived to keep the person under surveillance or to monitor the person.
+monitoring equipment means any device or equipment installed under this Act or the Sentencing Act 1995 or the Bail Act 1982 at the place where a person lives or lived to keep the person under surveillance or to monitor the person.

 (2) The CEO may give the occupier of a place where monitoring equipment is installed a direction to deliver the equipment to the CEO within a set period.